Accidents happen all the time and some may result in serious injury.

 At Ally Lawsuit Loans, our lawsuit funding specialists are committed to providing the lowest rate pre-settlement cash advances in the entire industry.

-If you need money for your slip and fall accident lawsuit, we are available to help.
+If you need money for your pending slip and fall accident lawsuit, we are available to help.